iramazurenko15/mainacademy/README.md

 # Online Cinema
 Online Cinema is a  web application that contains a catalog of movies and information about them.
-### Tech
+### Technologies

-My project uses a number of open source projects:
+This project uses a number of open source projects:

 * node.js - evented I/O for the backend
 * Express.js - fast node.js network app framework